Click the links below to view information about activities for this park.Education and Events

 Educational materials about Fort Fisher State Recreation Area have been developed for grades 4-6 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Fort Fisher program introduces students to the habitat and life history of colonial-nesting coastal birds.
 The program also focuses on endangered, threatened and special-concern bird species.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.
 To learn more about environmental education or to search our database of upcoming workshops, please click the Education tab above.

 Hiking: Explore Fort Fisher State Recreation Area by foot.
-Enjoy a walk on our six miles of beach, or take a stroll down the Basin Trail.
+Enjoy a walk on our five miles of beach, or take a stroll down the Basin Trail.
 This 1.1 mile, out-and-back trail meanders through the marsh allowing hikers a chance to view sound-side flora and fauna and the Maritime Forest.
 The trail ends at an observation deck, which is a great location for bird watching.

 Off-Road Vehicles: For visitors wishing to fish, sunbathe or view nature in the southern portions of the park, four-wheel-drive vehicles are allowed to operate within a limited corridor along the beach, at certain times of the day and with a valid permit.
 Drivers must follow designated routes, avoiding dunes, vegetation and marked nesting areas.
 Only registered motor vehicles are allowed in the four-wheel-drive access area (no ATVs).
 Exercise caution, portions of the access may flood at high tides.
 Soft sand and sharp drop-offs are common.